mckennapsean/dissertation/content/04-example.md

 visualization artifacts achieved, followed by results and implications of what we learned and a discussion of the method's efficiency, effectiveness, and limitations.
-Lastly, we present recommendations for using this method in the context of cyber security visualization design.
+Lastly, we present recommendations for using this method in the context of cybersecurity visualization design.

-When tasked with redesigning a large cyber security tool, our design team had limited access to end users.
+When tasked with redesigning a large cybersecurity tool, our design team had limited access to end users.
 Despite the fact that a fully deployed tool already existed, we were taking a step back to find users' needs in the first design
 activity: _understand_.
 Our motivation in this activity was to better understand